 7. With best wishes…

 Always look for author signed books.
-An author signature can mean an increase in value of ten times or more the ordinary value of the book in most cases.
+An author signature (by a significant and recognized writer) can mean an increase in value of ten times or more the ordinary value of the book in most cases.
 For example, as stated above, an unsigned copy of F. Scott Fitzgerald’s Tender is the Night without a dust jacket might bring around $300.
 With a simple signature, it could bring $8,000.
 Skinner sold a copy that was signed and presented to the famous poet Archibald MacLeish.
-This unique copy brought $23,500 at our November 2004 Books auction!
+This unique copy brought $23,500 in a Books auction.

 8. Sometimes you can judge a book by its cover